ibrahim7elmasry/Movie_App/README.md

 ## Features

-- Browse a list of movies.
+- Browsea a list of popular movies.
 - View movie details including poster image, title, IMDb rating, year, and the release date.
 - Works in offline mode by caching data.
 - Handles error states for no data or offline connection.